 Leaning pictures against the wall is a feature of many gorgeous homes in magazines and online, but it’s not exactly practical for most of us.
 However, you can get the look without fear of falling over the artwork by using a desktop.
 Choose different height images and don’t be afraid to overlap them to create a display like this.
 Above is our New Hampshire modular desk

 5. Sort out shelves

 You’re going to have to be ruthless here and leave room to breathe between decorative objects.
 You can mix books, magazines, vases and so on happily – variety is interesting.
 Do put larger items lower and pick a colour or two to repeat to pull the look together.
 For best results, don’t forget to step back from time to time while you’re arranging to check the overall effect.
-Above are New Hampshire double tall bookcases with doors, and we have a huge range of other shelving choices
+Above are New Hampshire 4 way dresser, and we have a huge range of other shelving choices

 6. Include a mirror

 Up the impact of an area of your room by hanging a generously proportioned mirror.
 Here, we’ve teamed the Ashford mirror with our Swedish narrow console table to make an eye-catching feature, but you can pull off the same trick above a mantel, or even over a sofa.
 Make sure you hang the mirror close to the piece of furniture so it doesn’t look as if it’s floating off, and replicate the lines of the furniture below in your choice of mirror – this table and mirror are both attractively curvaceous.